Commemorating Women's Suffrage 100th Anniversary

 From the inception of the women’s rights movement in Seneca Falls in 1848, New York has been a leader in advancing women’s equality.
 To honor the centennial of women's suffrage, the State created a Commission to plan and execute programs starting in 2017, which marks the 100th anniversary of women’s suffrage in New York State, until 2020, a century after the ratification of the 19th Amendment.

-The Commission’s programs will celebrate the accomplishment of women’s suffrage and the central role of New Yorkers in this milestone, while also helping shape the future to ensure a more just and equitable society for all.
+The Commission’s programs celebrated the accomplishment of women’s suffrage and the central role of New Yorkers in this milestone, while also helping shape the future to ensure a more just and equitable society for all.

 Explore Women’s History Throughout New York State